Approximating the Stationary Probability of a Single State in a Markov chain: Concentration bounds

+In order to analyze our algorithm, we first need to show that the statistics obtained from the random samples, specifically the values of $\hat{p}^{(k)}, \hat{T}_i^{(k)},$ and $\hat{F}_j^{(k)}$, concentrate around their mean with high probability, based upon standard concentration results for sums of independent identically distributed random variables.
+These statistics are used in computing the estimates and determining the termination time of \texttt{IterativeRefinement}.

-In each iteration, the values of $\hat{p}^{(t)}, \hat{T}_i^{(t)},$ and $\hat{F}_j^{(t)}$, are directly involved in the termination conditions and estimates.
-The following Lemmas use concentration results for sums of independent identically distributed random variables to show that these random variables will concentrate around their mean with high probability.
-Recall that the number of samples $N^{(t)}$ depends on $\hat{T}_i^{(t-1)}$, which itself is a random variable.
-Therefore, even though completely new samples are generated in each iteration, in order to prove any result about iteration $t$, we still must consider the distribution over values of $\hat{T}_i^{(t-1)}$ from the previous iteration.
-Lemma \ref{lemma:error_bounds} shows that with probability greater than $1 - \alpha$, for all iterations $t$, $\hat{T}_i^{(t)}$ is a $(1 \pm \epsilon)$ approximation for $\E_i\left[\hat{T}_i^{(t)}\right]$.
+Recall that the iterations are not independent, since the number of samples at iteration $k$ depends on the estimate $\hat{T}_i^{(k-1)}$ at iteration $k-1$, which itself is a random variable.
+Therefore, in order to prove any result about iteration $k$, we must consider the distribution over values of $\hat{T}_i^{(k-1)}$ from the previous iteration.
+The following Lemmas \ref{lemma:error_bounds} to \ref{lemma:f_concentrate} use iterative conditioning to show concentration bounds that hold for all iterations $k$ simultaneously with probability greater than $1 - \alpha$.
+Lemma \ref{lemma:error_bounds} shows concentration of $\hat{T}_i^{(k)}$, which directly implies concentration of the estimate $\hat{\pi}_i$ as well as $N^{(k)}$.

-\begin{lemma} For every $t \in \IntegersP$,
+\begin{lemma} For every $k \in \IntegersP$,

 \end{lemma}